tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: If you need a business intelligent or BI dashboard for machine learning-powered insights what can you use?
 A: Use Amazon QuickSight.

 - Q: If you need to process and move data between different AWS compute and storage services what can you use?
-Use AWS Data Pipeline
+Use AWS Data Pipeline.
+This service is now deprecated and AWS wants you to use AWS Glue instead.

 - Q: If you need a fully managed graph database, what AWS service can you use?
 A: AWS Neptune.